 More prosaically, Skogskyrkogården is the final resting place of the actress Greta Garbo – if you want to see her grave, it’s at plot 12A.

 From Gamla Stan in the centre of Stockholm, take the green tunnelbana (subway) line towards Farsta Strand and get off at Skogskyrkogården.
 The journey takes around 15 minutes, and the park’s main entrance is just around the corner from the subway station.

 ★ SUGGESTED DISCOUNT

 Get up to 50% off at Stockholm's top attractions, including the Vasa Museum, SkyView Stockholm and The Viking Museum, plus discounts on some of the city's best boat trips.

 Although plenty of tourists fly to Västerås (cleverly, the airport is branded as Stockholm Västerås), few stick around to see the sights.

 However, this small-ish city around 100km northwest of the Swedish capital is a pretty place to explore, with higgledy-piggledy cottages edging the river that runs through its centre.
 We think it’s one of the best side trips from Stockholm.

 In summertime, the beaches that skirt Lake Mälaren are perfect for a dip.
 Johannisberg, around 6km southwest of the city centre, is one of the easiest spots to reach.

-If you decide to spend the night in Västerås there are a couple of interesting places to stay, not least the local silver mine, which has a (very expensive) suite 155m below ground level.
+If you decide to spend the night in Västerås there are a couple of interesting places to stay, including the STF Sala Silvergruva hostel, in a a traditional old wooden building that was originally built as housing for workers from the local silver mine.

 Frequent trains (roughly every half an hour) connect Stockholm’s main train station with Västerås.
 The journey takes around an hour.